Is Masturbation a Sin in Christianity?

 Masturbation is the experience of sexual orgasm produced by self-stimulation for sexual arousal and pleasure.

 Therefore in order to masturbate, it is necessary to get vivid and exciting thoughts or images into the mind.
 This can be done by pure imagination or by pictures or movies or stories or real persons.
 These images always involve women as sexual objects.
-I use the word “object” because in order for a women to be a true sexual “subject” in our imagination she must in reality be one with whom we are experiencing what we are imagining.
+I use the word “object” because in order for a woman to be a true sexual “subject” in our imagination she must, in reality, be one with whom we are experiencing what we are imagining.
 This is not the case with masturbation.

 To all of you young men with raging hormones ... my heart goes out to you.
 I know where you're at ...
 I've been there too.
 Remaining pure is very difficult; our society, from every direction, inundates our senses with sexually oriented images.
 Nevertheless, God has not forsaken us ... in fact, since He designed and made us, He is intimately familiar with what we are going through.
 There is even a verse to remind us of this: "Therefore, in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people.
 For in that He Himself has suffered, being tempted, He is able to aid those who are tempted" (Hebrews 2:17-18 NKJV).